Schedule a Demo

 Erin O’Leary: Instagram has been a major growth channel, as well as an engagement and retention channel for existing members.
 Our Instagram page allows members to discover new jewelry that we carry, and they can add any of those pieces to their Rocksbox wish list directly from our page [by commenting with the hashtag #wishlist].
 This allows our customers to learn more about us as they scroll through Instagram instead of always having to go to our website or open an email.

-US Internet Users Who Rely on Online Customer Ratings to Make Decisions, by Demographic, Q2 2017 (% of respondents in each group)
+US Consumers Who Use Select Apps/Services with Artificial Intelligence Elements, by Demographic, Oct 2017 (% of respondents in each group)

 Smartphone Users in France Who Use Mcommerce Apps*, by Demographic, Jan 2018 (% of respondents in each group)